Gangchon Rail Park

-What to do in Korea this winter?
+What to do in Korea?
 Well if you’re short of ideas, here is one to get your heart pumping- Gangchon Rail Bike Park.
 This park is one of ten places in Korea where you can pedal along a disused railway track with your friends and family.
 It’s a guaranteed winner!

 The Gangchon rail bike in Gapyeong certainly has it all.
 From musical tunnels blasting 80’s pop, to snow covered paddy fields, and glistening rivers.
 In fact, this 8KM of rail track is a fantastic way to get you and the family out into the Korean outdoors.
 Just make sure to wrap up warm as it will be extremely cold during the winter time.

 The fastest route is by taking the ITX Cheungchun line that leaves from Yongsan, or Cheongayang, and riding it all the way to Namchucheon.
 Be careful though, if you miss the train, the next one isn’t until 30 minutes later.
 After riding the train you should then change to the subway, and go back to Gimyujeong station.
 When you arrive at Gimyujeong station, it is only a 5 minute walk to the entrance.

 You should book your tickets before arriving.
 Gangchon rail bike park is popular among local residents, especially at the weekends and national holidays.
 So spaces fill up quickly.
 Therefore, it’s advised to book your tickets before arriving.
 One point to note, the booking website is in Korean, so booking your tickets could be tricky.
 For this reason we suggest booking your tickets at: Funtastikorea.